TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Implementation Details

+\paragraph{Details for Empirical Pattern I} We provide implementation details for the controlled intervention study on over-harm penalization.
+Intermediate prompts are categorized into six levels of harmful intent, denoted as $\mathrm{L}_1$–$\mathrm{L}_6$, based on the harmfulness of their direct responses within the original trajectories.
+Specifically, $\mathrm{L}_1$–$\mathrm{L}_5$ correspond to five increasing harmfulness intervals, with response harmfulness scores in $[0, 0.2)$, $[0.2, 0.4)$, $[0.4, 0.6)$, $[0.6, 0.8)$, and $[0.8, 0.9)$, respectively. $\mathrm{L}_6$ represents prompts whose direct responses trigger explicit refusals, which are identified using a keyword-based refusal detector (\cf Figure~\ref{box:refusal_keywords}).

+For each harmfulness level, we first randomly sample intermediate prompts from trajectories generated by ActorAttack.
+These sampled prompts are disjoint from those appearing in the evaluation set.
+We then evaluate their impact using a hold-out set of 50 multi-turn jailbreak trajectories, and execute against a fixed victim model, Llama-3.1-8B-Instruct.
+For each evaluation trajectory, we create two modified variants by inserting one sampled prompt either at the first turn or at the midpoint turn, while keeping all other turns unchanged.
+Each modified trajectory is replayed against the victim model, and the outcome reward is computed by aggregating results over trajectories that share the same prompt level and insertion position.

+\paragraph{Details for Empirical Pattern II} To quantify the semantic relevance between intermediate responses and the original harmful prompt, we encode both using the MiniLMv2 encoder~\cite{wang-etal-2021-minilmv2} and compute the cosine similarity at each turn between the responses and the harmful prompt.
+For this analysis, we use trajectories generated by Siren~\cite{zhao2025sirenlearningbasedmultiturnattack} on harmful prompts from HarmBench~\cite{HarmBench}, StrongREJECT$^\dagger$~\cite{STRONGREJECT}, and JailbreakBench$^\dagger$~\cite{chao2024jailbreakbench}, evaluated across four victim LLMs: Qwen2.5-7B-Instruct~\cite{qwen2.5}, Llama-3.1-8B-Instruct~\cite{grattafiori2024llama3herdmodels}, Gemma-2-9B-IT~\cite{gemmateam2024gemma2improvingopen}, and Mistral-7B-Instruct-v0.3~\cite{jiang2023mistral7b}.
+The per-turn cosine similarities are averaged across trajectories to reveal the progression of semantic relevance.

 \paragraph{Parameters} We set the maximum interaction length to $T=5$ turns.
 The process advantage weight $\lambda$ is configured to 0.1, and the coefficient $\beta$ is fixed at 0.01.
-The attacker agent is trained with a learning rate of $1\times10^{-6}$, while the reward model in PRIME is optimized with a learning rate of $1\times10^{-5}$.
+The attacker model is trained with a learning rate of $1\times10^{-6}$, while the reward model in PRIME is optimized with a learning rate of $1\times10^{-5}$.
 Training is conducted for 260 steps in total.
 During training, a temperature of 0.7 is used to encourage exploration, whereas evaluation is performed with a temperature of 0.0.

-\paragraph{Prompts for attacker agent} We design two complementary prompts to control the attacker agent: a concise system prompt (\cf Figure~\ref{box:system_prompt}) that establishes the agent’s role and high-level objective, and a detailed first-round prompt (\cf Figure~\ref{box:first_round_prompt}) that specifies the per-turn generation task and operational constraints.
+\paragraph{Prompts for attacker model} We design two complementary prompts to control the attacker model: a concise system prompt (\cf Figure~\ref{box:system_prompt}) that establishes the attacker’s role and high-level objective, and a detailed first-round prompt (\cf Figure~\ref{box:first_round_prompt}) that specifies the per-turn generation task, operational constraints, and the harmful prompt.